sashank786monitrahealth/gin-mini-works/005-gin-rest-api-tests/readme.md

 Also, it allows your go compiler to know where your project is indexed.
 Where the root folder of your project is.
 In our case, it is here - where our main.go resides.

+* go run main.go

+It is working.

+* touch makefile

+add a makefile.